disc0infern0/iosRichTextEditor/iosRichTextEditor/ColorPicker/ColorPicker.md

 A replacement for the stock colorpicker used in iOS and macOS, offering a couple of minor differences:
 - The picker icon and the launch of the color panel are separated and controlled/configured separately.
 - The picker icon animates its surrounding color ring.
 - If used with AttributedString, the inner color ring always reflects the current color either at the cursor or over the selection.
-(In the case of a selection spanning multiple colors, the .secondary (gray) color is shown.[ see To-Do section ] )
+(In the case of a selection spanning multiple colors, a gradient is shown of (up to 4) the unique colors highlighted )
 - In iOS, the color panel launches correctly from a keyboard-bound toolbar.
 (The stock picker is bugged.)
 - In macOS, the picker icon is consistent with how it appears on iOS, with the animated outer ring and auto-updating center color.